SerumYouNeed/workout_programming/README.md

 ## Quick Start
-Python 3.10.12 or higher is required
+Python 3.10.12 or higher is required.
+Using your terminal of choice navigate to the folder where the downloaded files are located.
+Type:
+'''
+python3 main.py
+'''

 ## Usage